I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscopyobjectbagitems.md

 ## -remarks
 <p>Note that mutexes for both bags should be held.
 If the object bag in question is associated with a filter or a pin, acquire the filter control mutex.
 If the object bag belongs to a filter factory or the device, acquire the device mutex.
 For more information, see <a href="NULL">Object Bags</a> and <a href="NULL">Mutexes in AVStream</a>. </p>

-<p>Note that mutexes for both bags should be held.
-If the object bag in question is associated with a filter or a pin, acquire the filter control mutex.
-If the object bag belongs to a filter factory or the device, acquire the device mutex.
-For more information, see <a href="NULL">Object Bags</a> and <a href="NULL">Mutexes in AVStream</a>. </p>

 ## -requirements
 <table>
 <tr>